Make-School-Labs/Core-Unix-Utilities/ReadMe.md

 1. Print what options a command accepts, like `bash` or `python`
 1. Read the manual for a command, like `echo` or `ls`
 1. Print the file path to a command, like `bash` or `python`

+### Files

+1. Navigate to the directory `Animals`
+1. Print the contents of the file `Cats.txt`
+1. Print the contents of both files `Cats.txt` and `Dogs.txt`
+1. Count the words in the file `Cats.txt`
+1. Count the words in all files with the extension `.txt`
+1. Copy the file `Dogs.txt` to a new file `BabyDogs.txt`
+1. Rename the file `BabyDogs.txt` to `Puppies.txt`
+1. Make a new directory named `Shelter` inside `Animals`
+1. Move the file `Puppies.txt` into the directory `Shelter`
+1. Copy the file `Cats.txt` to `Kittens.txt` inside `Shelter`
+1. List the files within the directory `Shelter`
+1. Count the words in all `.txt` files inside `Shelter`
+1. Try to remove the directory `Shelter` (this should fail)
+1. Remove all `.txt` files inside `Shelter`
+1. Remove the directory `Shelter` (this should succeed)
+1. Now cry because you just deleted those poor tiny animals

+### Permissions

+1. Print out your user name
+1. List the permissions (and metadata) of all `.txt` files
+1. Give all users write permission on the file `Cats.txt`
+1. List the permissions (and metadata) of the file `Cats.txt`
+1. Change the owner of the file `Cats.txt` to another user
+1. Now list the permissions (and owner) of the file `Cats.txt`
+1. Try to change the owner of the file `Cats.txt` back to yourself
+1. Invoke the super-user to make the previous command succeed
+1. List the permissions (and owner) of the file `Cats.txt` again